eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 [//]: # (2.
 Build and install the MRAA and UPM libraries on the de10-nano board removed -- Dalon plans to release new versions semi-annually)

-[//]: # (Dalon added mraa and upm to the SD card... although neither include Java.
-May not need to opkg the mraa & upm libaries?
-How does affect the tutorial steps?
-No need to build and install mraa and upm libraries?
-What can we say about these libraries on the SD Card?)

 [//]: # (java bindings are not enabled for the pre-installed packages.
 And the reason, the version of Angstrom we are using... the java packages don't compile)

 2. Setup a basic Express.js webserver